Grokepeer/Hermod/README.md

 - /set to set a new record given the key
 - /del to delete a record given the key

+Storage operation:
+- The *Data-Key* is a unique alphanumerical identification for the each block of data stored in the DB
+- A generic /set request will take the key and body of the HTTP request and saved them paired to each other on the DB as Strings, no manipulation to the data is performed
+- A /set request won't override an already existent record with the same key unless a destruction token is given along with it (as Del-Key Header)
+- As for the overriding /set, the /del request requires the destruction token

+Invalid HTTP request behaviours:
-*It is especially important that a Content-Length is provided within the first 500 bytes of the request, otherwise only the first 500 bytes of the request will be read
+- If *Content-Length* is not provided within the first 500 bytes or if an invalid value is given (a character) the server will only read the first 500 bytes of the request
+- In case no body is provided *Data-Key* must be in the first 500 bytes of the request along with all required headers

 ### ANN details